mehmetztrk21/Fire-Detection-System/README.md

 In conclusion, the integration of AI technologies, including computer vision, machine learning, and data mining, shows potential for improving forest fire detection and prediction.
 Further research is needed to improve the accuracy and efficiency of these models for real-world application [8].

-Deadline: 28 March 2023.
-Please note that late submissions may impact your score.

 ## **Proposed Approach**